-* Recruitment for the 2018 BBSRC EASTBIO Programme is now open application deadline 4th December 2017
+* Recruitment for the 2018 BBSRC EASTBIO Programme is now open application deadline Monday 11th December 2017 (extended from the 4th of December)

 The programme is a partnership between the Universities of Aberdeen, Dundee, Edinburgh and St Andrews; The Scottish Universities Life Sciences Alliance (SULSA); and the Scottish Universities Physics Alliance (SUPA).
 The Partnership was created in response to the establishment of BBSRC Doctoral Training Partnerships to provide PhD training in areas of strategic relevance to the BBSRC.
 The DTP scheme will provide students with excellent cross-disciplinary research training in line with the current BBSRC strategy for research support and training.